Be honest with me for a minute. Are you actually marketing your dental practice? Or are you operating under more of a wait and hope type of approach?

 #1 Their employees are conveniently located

 I get mailers to my home for various dentists in the area.
-But unfortunately, they are a waste, because I am going to visit a dentist that is close to my office.
+But unfortunately, they are a waste.
+I am going to visit a dentist that is close to my office.
 I simply take an extended lunch break, and I’m in and out and back to my office in no time.
 And most people follow that process.
-So making sure local businesses know your practice is near, increases their employees convenience factor when going to the dentist.
+Making sure local businesses know your practice is near, increases their employees convenience factor when going to the dentist.

 #2 Most small businesses don’t offer dental insurance